amigo2/ptk/README.md

 api.postcodes.io to find out postcodes and nexus postcodes and from a file called 'listings.csv' to extract the desired data.
 The first data source is called over API and the second is loaded with Pandas as is a much faster and convenient way to manipulate big amount of data.
 The project returns the data in and XML format intead of JSON.
-If not consist data found the app will return a 404 status Data not found As well the project got an auth method from from Rest-auth to be able for theuser to create an account login, logout and change password as usual in the auth library.
+If not consist data found the app will return a 404 status Data not found.
+As well the project got an auth method from from Rest-auth to be able for the user to create an account login, logout and change password as usual in the auth library.
 There are some tests for main capabilities, as login, helper function check and return 200 OK for the two main views Outcodes and Nexus.

 ## Installation